 Starting in February 2021, members of the Philadelphia Orchard Project will participate in a racial equity habit-building challenge as outlined by Food Solutions New England (FSNE).
 We are sharing their program, and our approach to it, with their permission.
 This is something that FSNE has carried out annually for years, with thousands of people participating each year.
 2021 marks their seventh year of their 21-day Racial Equity Habit Building Challenge.
-POP will be carrying our our team’s challenge out as a weekly endeavor (using last year’s prompts as outlined here), and we invite our partners, volunteers, and supporters to join us!
+POP will be carrying our our team’s challenge out as a weekly endeavor using last year’s prompts (when access to these is fixed, we will add the link back in!), and we invite our partners, volunteers, and supporters to join us!
 You can also sign up to join FSNE in this year’s challenge from April 5-25 2021 by signing up with them here.

 This racial equity habit-building challenge was initially developed by Dr. Eddie Moore, Jr., Dr. Marguerite Penick-Parks and Debby Irving, as described here.
 It was adapted, with permission, by FSNE, to focus more closely on racial equity as it relates to our food systems.
 The discussion guide can be viewed online at this link and is also available as a pdf.
 A separate copy of all the documents has been created to share with POP’s partners, supporters, and others interested in engaging in this challenge and is shared publicly here.